ulinja/udib/README.md

 - `preseed-file-full` to download Debian's full example preseed file (has a LOT of customization options)
 - `iso` to download the latest, unmodified Debian stable x86-64 netinst ISO

-## Creating a preseeded ISO
+## Injecting files into an ISO

-To inject an existing preseed file into an ISO, you can run the following command:
+To inject existing files into an ISO, you can run the following command:

 ```
-udib.py [--output-file FILE | --output-dir DIR] inject PRESEEDFILE [--image-file IMAGEFILE]
+udib.py [--output-file FILE | --output-dir DIR] inject [--image-file IMAGEFILE] FILE [FILE ...]
 ```

-where `PRESEEDFILE` is the path to your preseed file.
+where `FILE` is the path to the file you want to inject.
+Injected files are added at the root of the installer's filesystem and can be accessed there during the installation.
+**NOTE:** the installer will not recognize a preseed file unless it's filename is `preseed.cfg` exactly.
-If you don't specify an `--image-file`, UDIB will download the latest Debian x86-64 netinst ISO and inject your `PRESEEDFILE` into it.
+If you don't specify an `--image-file`, UDIB will download the latest Debian x86-64 netinst ISO and inject your `FILE`s into it.